artgo/appdirect_integration/README.md

 ```ruby
    rails g appdirect_integration:install
 ```
-which will generate `config/appdirect.rb` file which you need to check to setup (may be change your model name).
+which will generate `config/initializers/appdirect.rb` file.

+Edit initializer config/initializers/appdirect.rb and specify your consumer key, consumer secret, and Order model there.

-gem will automatically create (new) and save your Order ActiveRecord/Mongoid object
+gem will automatically create (new) and save your Order ActiveRecord/Mongoid object at runtime.

 the list of supported fields:
 * `company_uuid`